-Industrial Motor Health Tips and IIoT Solutions
+Industrial Motor Health Tips | Modern Maintenance Solutions

+Keeping electric motors healthy and operating properly can greatly affect production.
 According to a report from the Department of Energy, an average motor’s life cycle might be from 30,000 to 40,000 hours.
 When it comes to motor health, regular monitoring and maintenance will increase its life cycle.

 Parts and Problems

-When it comes to documentation, the more information the better.
+When it comes to documentation, the more information, the better.
 For example, include the date and hours of operation.
 If an OEM indicates a motor to be re-lubricated every year based on a single shift of operation, but you use the motor for fluctuations in production, having the manufacturer's information, data, and operational hours of the motor will help ensure maintenance is done on time.

 There are multiple ways to monitor lubrication.
 You can check filters for contamination before startup, or pressure, temperature, and flow sensors could provide information during operation.
 Many monitoring products offer a wide range of operations and applications so some sensors used on pumps or hydraulic applications may also work to monitor electric motors.